lino-framework/book/docs/dev/settings.rst

-To illustrate this, let's open a Python session in an environment with Django installed but *without* any :envvar:`DJANGO_SETTINGS_MODULE` variable defined, and then type:
+To illustrate this, let's open a Python session in an environment with Django installed but *without* any :envvar:`DJANGO_SETTINGS_MODULE` environment variable defined, and then type:

 >>> from django.conf import settings